NYU-CSO/recitation/r6/README.md

 ```

 Answer the following questions, using gdb.
 - Please explain this output.
-When exactly did the program incur a segmentation fault?
+Which instruction cause the program to incur a segmentation fault?
 Why?
 - Calculate the size of each stack frame.
 Run the command `ulimit -a` to figure out the stack size limit.
 Using some back-of-the-envelope-calculation, what is the smallest `iter` that you would expect the program to encounter a segmentation fault?
 Does the actual execution match your calculation?